Narasimman-Venkatakrishnan/shopping-cart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+Clone this repo and install dev dependecies using command "npm install"

 ## Development server

 Run `ng serve --proxy-config proxyconfig.json` for a dev server.
 Navigate to `http://localhost:4200/shop`.
 The app will automatically reload if you change any of the source files.